YottaDB/YDBDoc/ProgGuide/commands.rst

 .. parsed-literal::
    ZWI[THDRAW][:tvexpr] glvn

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * The global or local variable name identifies the variable for which ZWITHDRAW removes the data value.
 * An indirection operator and an expression atom evaluating to a list of one or more ZWITHDRAW arguments form a legal argument for a ZWITHDRAW.

 ZWITHDRAW provides a tool to quickly restore a node to a state where it has descendants and no value-- that is, where $DATA for that node will have a value of 10 -- for the case where such a state has some control meaning.
-YottaDB/GT.M also provides the ZKILL command, with functionality identical to ZWITHDRAW.
+YottaDB also provides the ZKILL command, with functionality identical to ZWITHDRAW.

 ++++++++++++++++++++++
 Examples of ZWITHDRAW